-Krista Hamrick’s beautiful original art prints, Name Above All Names Alphabet and Psalm 23 have so inspired me.
+Krista Hamrick’s beautiful original art print, Name Above All Names Alphabet, has so inspired me.
 Each of the 26 individual Names she has identified are so special, as Krista has intricately painted, almost like stained glass windows, each one with its Scripture reference.
 Krista said, "This is probably the painting that I have most enjoyed researching, designing, redesigning and painting.
 Beth Willis Miller has expanded upon each name with devotional word studies.
 By knowing, believing and trusting who God says He is, we can be confident in who He has created us to be.”
 I so agree with Krista!

-I was inspired listening to Phillips, Craig, and Dean's anointed hymn, Your Name, while studying Philippians 2:9
+I was inspired by Phillips, Craig, and Dean's anointed hymn, Your Name, while studying Philippians 2:9…

 NIV: Therefore God exalted him to the highest place and gave him the name that is above every name.

 AMP: For this reason also [because He obeyed and so completely humbled Himself], God has highly exalted Him and bestowed on Him the name which is above every name,